 We will discuss the following key topics:

-The Future of Chinese Gas – demand outlook; reforms to drive new gas investment and increase domestic supply; growth potential for independent gas companies and LNG traders/importers; new integrated gas projects on the horizon; expected breakthroughs in unconventional gas development
+Growth by Natural Gas & LNG: demand outlook; future of regulated prices; reforms to drive new investment in domestic gas; growth potential for emerging independent gas companies and LNG importers; new integrated gas projects on the horizon

-The Future of Chinese Oil – who is still investing in China’s upstream; what returns are achievable in a low-price environment; new challenges for mature fields with declining production; can IOCs still compete in Chinese E&P; has oil become a short-term energy security strategy for China?
+The Future of China’s Upstream: Who are the new and emerging players?
+What returns are achievable in this new oil price environment; overcoming challenges in mature fields with declining production; can IOCs still access Chinese E&P; the increasing role of OFS and overseas technology; how are NOCs optimizing their portfolios; has oil become a short-term energy security strategy for China; expected breakthroughs in E&P?

 Bertrand de La NoueChairman and General Representative, ChinaTotal